-There are 28 Warhammer 40K armies to choose from.
+There are ~26 Warhammer 40K armies to choose from.
 To someone looking at 40K for the first time, that can be an overwhelming amount of choices.

 How Cool Does it Look?

-Once you have found some Warhammer 40K armies you like the looks of, start refining the process by looking at armies that seem to fit your play style.
+Once you have found some Warhammer 40K armies you like the looks of, start refining the process by looking at those that seem to fit your play style.
 If you’ve never played a game then that might not be so cut and dry, but I find most of us have a general preference.
 I always like close combat in any game I play, and will always lean towards more brutish and aggressive types.

 When I was getting into 40K, my play style preference meant starting with Orks.
 They’re primitive brutes who love to charge headlong at the enemy with choppas (axes), held high.
-By looking at the army that’s a pretty easy visual cue.
+By looking at them, that’s a pretty easy visual cue.
 Orks are big and bulky, and most are carrying a close combat weapon of some sort.
 Most Ork vehicles look fast and fragile, a means to reach the enemy.

 That’s the thing with 40K, even without knowing a lot about the game mechanics, you can still get a good gauge on an army by looking at it; like I was saying with Orks.
 If you were to look at Tau then you would notice that almost every model is carrying a ranged weapon, so they like to shoot.
 Glancing at Astra Militarum would quickly tell you that they use a lot of tanks and infantry.

-Some Warhammer 40K armies, like Space Marines, have a good mix of everything as they are the generalists of the game.
+Some 40K armies, like Space Marines, have a good mix of everything as they are the generalists of the game.
 The models give a pretty clear indication of what an army does on the field.

-Warhammer 40K Armies
+The Warhammer 40K Armies